Maelstromeous/k8s-cluster/README.md

     enabled: false
 ```

-**FIX #2:** There's a bug with the chart where it attempts to add an malformed selector field for the persistent volume claim for `prometheus`.
+**FIX #2:** There's a bug with the chart where it attempts to add a malformed selector field for the persistent volume claim for `prometheus`.
 You need to remove the field entirely.
-Look for `selector: { matchExpressions: []`, or `storage: 50Gi`, should be under that.
+Look for `selector: { matchExpressions: []`, or `storage: 30Gi`, should be under that.
+Delete the `selector` property entirely.

 Be patient with this install, it takes a while.